Become a local alumni buddy

 – All schools in the College of Social Sciences and Law

-– School of Chemistry in the College of Science
+– All schools in the College of Science

-This programme is run in collaboration with UCD Career Development.
-Current students interested in applying for the 2019/20 programme can visit the Careers Website for more information.
+This programme is run in collaboration with the UCD Careers Network.
+Current students interested in learning more can visit the Careers Website for more information.

-If you are interested in becoming a mentor during 2019/20 academic year, you can register your interest by clicking the link below.
+If you are interested in becoming a mentor during 22/23 academic year, you can register by clicking the link below.

-If you’re looking for something less structured, the online career mentoring programme enables UCD alumni who wish to volunteer as a mentor to communicate directly with alumni or students allowing them to manage their own mentoring relationship.
+If you’re looking for something less structured, the online career mentoring programme hosted on the UCD Alumni Network enables UCD alumni who wish to volunteer as a mentor to communicate directly with alumni or students allowing them to manage their own mentoring relationship.

 There is a programme available for Veterinary students.
-Potential mentors can learn more on the School of Veterinary Medicine webites.
+Potential mentors can learn more on the School of Veterinary Medicine website.

-Further information about online mentoring with Business programmes can be found on the UCD Business Alumni website.
+Further information about mentoring with Business programmes can be found on the UCD Business Alumni website.